Let’s Answer the Question, “Why Should Students Be Allowed to Use Cell Phones in Class?” With 9 Reasons

 Digital Etiquette for Students in the Classroom

-Once your school has settled the debate over whether cell phones should be allowed in school () and decided to let students use these valuable technological resources, it is essential to teach proper cell phone and technology etiquette to your students and develop systems to manage cell phone use in your classroom.
-Using cell phones in the classroom properly is key; they should not be a distraction or something that gets in the way of learning.
+Once your school has settled the debate over whether gadgets should be allowed in school and decided to let students use these valuable technological resources, it is essential to teach proper phone and technology etiquette to your students and develop systems to manage cell phone use in your classroom.
+Using mobile phones in the classroom properly is key; they should not be a distraction or something that gets in the way of learning.

 In this video, CJ Reynolds is talking about tips that he uses to keep kids off their phones without making it a big deal.